tamarakaufler/go-middlers-go/README.md

 All implementations provide two off the shelf Middlers, one for logging, one for tracing.

-Example of a logging Middler:
+Examples of a logging Middler:

 ```
 func LoggingMiddler(h http.Handler) http.Handler {